 Next, you’re going to want to contact the life insurance company and ask for an "in force illustration."
 This illustration will lay out exactly what’s happening with your cash value and what your options are for the policy.
 You’re going to want to take this illustration to a fee-only financial advisor who can interpret the illustration and, along with other information about your finances, give you advice on the best option moving forward.
 We suggest a fee-only advisor as opposed to a commissions-based advisor in order to ensure that they’re unbiased in their advice.
-You can use a website like Guidevine (read our review here) to help find a financial advisor in your area.

 Depending on the policy and your needs, you could have a number of different options:

 You may have the option to use the cash value to fund the policy, leaving you with no premiums to pay and a small cash value accruing dividends over the next few decades.

 You may also have the option to design it so that it kicks you the dividends directly, which won’t grow the cash value but will grow your bank account.

 You could also cash out the cash value and invest it in something more aggressive; whole life insurance is an inherently conservative play, and because you have a long period of time before you need money for retirement, it may make more sense to take the income tax hit now and better utilize that money in a more aggressive investment portfolio.